Sign In

 • Persuasive: Have strong legal oral and written communication skills.

-• Problem Solvers: Able to provide solutions in different legal working environments.
+• Problem Solver: Able to provide solutions in different legal working environments

-• Decision Makers: Have the capacity to make effective decisions.
+• Decision Maker: Have the capacity to make effective decisions.

 • Ethical: Committed to ethical legal practices and social responsibility.

-• Team workers: Able to work independently and collaboratively.
+• Team worker: Able to work independently and collaboratively.

 Admission Requirements